foerstner-lab/gffpandas/project.rst

-Project summary:
+Project introduction:
 =========================

-The gff3pandas library facilitates working on gff3-files (gff3 = Generic Feature Format Version 3).
+The gffpandas library facilitates working on gff3-files (gff3 = Generic Feature Format Version 3).

 The gff3-file is used to get information about features, as e.g. genes, of DNA, RNA or protein sequences.
 It has one general format.
 This format begins with a header, which is marked with a hashtag at the begin of the lines.
 The header gives meta-data about the file.
 Then the format is splitted into nine columns, which give information about the features: